ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 Note: Although it's not harmful to call ScanzyBarcodeManager.setLicense multiple times, even on every single scan, it's better to call it just once in your app's entry point.

-2. In your app's specific place, such as button click where you need to trigger the barcode scan. add below code:
+2. Add the below code in a specific place in your app, such as a button click where you need to trigger a barcode scan:

-In your view controller, need to implement protocol ViewController ScanzyBarcodeScannedProtocolDelegate
+In your view controller, you need to implement protocol ViewController ScanzyBarcodeScannedProtocolDelegate

 ```swift
 class ViewController: UIViewController,ScanzyBarcodeScannedProtocolDelegate {